Accommodation Request

 Please read the following:

-2023-2024 Consent for Working with Student Accessibility Services (SAS)
+2026-2027 Consent for working with Student Accessibility Services (SAS)

 Student Services offers accessibility services to currently enrolled Bishop’s University students.
 Accessibility Specialists arrange for reasonable accommodations in accordance with Quebec Charter of Human Rights and Freedoms and the United Nations Convention on the Rights of Persons with Disabilities.
 Support for students is a shared responsibility between students, SAS, faculty, and all university personnel.